 Flying at 3 months old was a scary undertaking at first, but now I see how easy it was.
 He required so little, as far as food or entertainment, and we had a really easy time.
 If you’re thinking of flying or aren’t sure what to pack, definitely take a look at this list.
 These items really helped me while flying with a young baby.

 Let me know where you and your baby are flying!
 I’d love to talk travel in the comments.
-Or head over to our Family Travel Group to get help from other parents.

 This post may contain affiliate links.
 I receive a small commission, at you extra cost to you, if you make a purchase using the links.
 You can also see my full Disclosure and Terms and Conditions (you know, the real boring stuff).